FlatsWire/api-v1.0/README.md

 This array is the price you can get for each different stay duration by all the season weights.

 You can use the parameter called `net` to select between net prices or retail prices.
-If the `net` parameter is 1, price are net, if the parameter equals 0, the prices included your margin.
+If the `net` parameter is equal to 1, prices are net.
+If the parameter is equal to 0, the prices included your margin.
 This parameter is optional and by default the method returns net prices.

 Example: